ramirezp6856/webpack-3-from-scratch/README.md

 ## Configuration File
 `webpack.config.js`
 Allows you to specify the entry point and how the output will be resolved in terms of filename and filepath via an exported module.
+Now the project can be built using

+`./node_modules/.bin/webpack --config webpack.config.js`

+as opposed to

+`./node_modules/.bin/webpack src/index.js dist/bundle.js`